Who attends the Hoffman Process?

 People come with a strong desire to make lasting positive changes and to accelerate their personal growth and development.
 90% of participants are between the ages of 30 and 60.
 Many are executives or professionals, their spouses and other adult family members and friends.
-Since 1967, more than 90,000 people worldwide have used the Process to achieve greater balance, inner peace, vitality and overall well being.
+Since 1967, more than 150,000 people worldwide have used the Process to achieve greater balance, inner peace, vitality and overall well-being.

 People come to the Hoffman Process to improve the quality of their lives and to create lasting positive change.

 There are many reasons why people choose to do the Process.
-These include, but are not limited to issues with intimacy, relationship, family, career, creativity, and personal power; enthusiasm, energy and depression; spirituality, meaning of life, connection and belonging;, compulsive or addictive behaviors, and unwanted personal limitations Including stress and anxiety.
+These include, but are not limited to issues with intimacy, relationship, family, career, creativity, and personal power; enthusiasm, energy and depression; spirituality, the meaning of life, connection and belonging;, compulsive or addictive behaviours, and unwanted personal limitations including stress and anxiety.

 We see people who have achieved material success but cannot freely give and receive love.
 They feel something is missing.
 Others are in a life transition, perhaps feeling a loss of meaning in their relationships or careers, a sense of being uninspired with their world